nayem-uddin/static-auth-webapp/README.md

 2. Provide your credentials (username and password) and click "sign in" button or press "Enter" key of your keyboard
 3. If you provide wrong credentials, a modal will show up on the screen containing the message "Authentication failed"
 4. If your credentials are correct, you will be redirected to your dashboard where you will see your details
+5. To log out, click the user icon at the top right corner of the page and click the "log out" button appeared, or, if you are visiting the dashboard page, click the "sign out" button at the bottom left corner of the page